WELCOME TO LOCAL HISTORY HUB

 At Local History Hub, we believe local history belongs in every classroom.

-History isn’t just about dates and facts—it’s about people, places, and the stories that shape our communities.
-That’s why we’re building a national network of Local History Hubs, led by passionate educators and rooted in real connections between schools, heritage sites, and local communities.
+History isn’t just about dates and facts, it’s about people, places, and the stories that shape our communities.
+That’s why we’re building a national network of Local History Hubs, each shaped by a working party of passionate educators and rooted in real connections between schools, heritage sites, and local communities.
+Learn more by watching the video below…

 What We Do